LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 3. Enter the bot name.
 Use the Login Name of the bot user created in Live Engage

 4. Enter the bot ID.
-The **Bot ID** is the value saved from the previous [Connect Bots to LiveEngage](#connect-bots-to-liveengage) section above and differs based on which bot platform you are using.
+The **Bot ID** is the value saved from the previous [Connect Bots to Conversational Cloud](#connect-bots-to-liveengage) section above and differs based on which bot platform you are using.

 Next you will need to add the credentials from your bot platform into the Conversation Orchestrator Setup.
 If you are using a Conversation Builder bot, see [the next section](#add-credentials-for-conversation-builder).
 For [DialogFlow go here](#add-credentials-for-dialogflow), and [Watson go here](#add-credentials-for-watson).